 Susanne told me that we were not returning to the cellar.

-When the door shut behind them as they retreated to the wing off the main house, Susanne and I looked at each other.
-And then the “ghost detector” on the fireplace mantle in the living room started going off.
+After showing us around the house, our hosts left.
+Susanne and I looked at each other.
+And then the “ghost detector” in the living room started going off.

-She looked up at the ceiling: “We’re just here for the night and we respect you ghosts, spirits.
+Susanne looked up at the ceiling.
+“We’re just here for the night and we respect you ghosts, spirits.
 We don’t want any trouble.
 So we hope that’s OK.”

 Silence.
 The big house was so quiet we could hear the click of the furnace and rain patter on the windows.